-Cats less than 6 months are not adopted out as working cats.
+Kittens less than 5 months are not adopted out as working cats.
 Young kittens do not have the skills necessary to survive outdoors.
 Additionally, young kittens may still be able to be socialized and adopted into traditional homes.

 Working cats will require a 2 – 4 week transition period (2 weeks minimum; 4 weeks preferred).
 During this time the cat must be confined to small area, room, stall, or large dog crate inside the barn or building that will serve as the cat’s permanent shelter.

 You will be required to care for the cat daily while confined, providing fresh food and water and a clean litterbox.
 This will help the cat acclimate to his or her new surroundings and learn where they can expect food, increasing the chances that the cat will remain on the property.